toggio/ardudome/README.md

 2 - Load the sketch ArduDome.ino in your Arduino UNO board<br>
 3 - Put a 10uF capacitor between GND and RESET (this will disable autoreset feature on serial open)<br>
 4 - Connect you Arduino UNO through USB port to your RaspberryPI (or any other Linux PC) with apache and php preinstalled<br>
-5 - Put ardudome.html, ardudome.php, ardudome.js, ardudome.php and php_serial.class.php in your www directory (usually /var/www)<br>
+5 - Put all files (except for Ardudome.ino and functions.ino) in your www directory (usually /var/www)<br>
 6 - Verify the name of your USB serial port (usually /dev/ttyACM0) and change it in ardudome.php ($serial->deviceSet("/dev/ttyACM0");)<br>
 7 - Give the user www-data permission for dialout (usermod -a -G dialout www-data)<br>
 8 - Verify connection (php ardudome.php)<br>